design-practice-repository

 This terminology maps to that of other method engineers like this:

-This repository Agile community (glossary) OMG SPEM 2.0 (PDF) Open Unified Process (UP) and other methods
+This repository Agile community (glossary) OMG SPEM 2.0 (PDF) Open Unified Process (UP) and other UP variants

 Role Persona, team member Role Worker, stakeholder